 There are a dozen answers to that question.
 Here are a few possibilities:

-- Sometimes, Accounting says our preferred design costs too much, so we settled on second (or third) best.
+- Sometimes, Accounting says our preferred design costs too much, so they settled on second (or third) best.
+Not our decision.

 - Sometimes, Manufacturing says we can’t add more than 32 seconds of assembly time to Station G, and so we came up with whatever solution would fit within 32 seconds.